keplerlab/katna/docs/source/index.rst

 #.
 You want to extract a crop of particular aspect ratio e.g. 4:3 from your input image/images.
    (e.g. Get a crop of aspect ratio 1:1 from image of resolution 1920x1080 (16:9 aspect ratio image))

+#.
+You want to resize a video into particular aspect ratio resize a 16:9 video to 4:3 asepct ratio video.
+   Please not this feature is currently **experimental**.

 Katna is divided into two modules namely video and image module.